Chinatown, Chicago: Initial migration and "old" Chinatown

 By the turn of the century, numerous powerful clans and family associations rose up among the Chinese population in Chicago.
 The first and most powerful was the Moy clan, who were the de facto leaders of the Chinese people in Chicago, and, even from this earlier period of migration, the Moy Family Association came to be the largest association in the city.
 From 1898 to 1940, there were over six thousand immigrant files in Chicago, and over one thousand of these files contained the name "Moy".
 Sam Moy was the first "mayor" of Chinatown, and he acted as an interpreter and interacted with city officials on behalf of the area.
 Besides the Moy clan, other major clans in early Chinatown were the Wong and Chin clans.
-The prevalence of just a few surnames reflects the phenomenon of chain migration and the continuing propensity of transnational ties that existed early on within Chinatown.
+The prevalence of just a few surnames reflects the phenomenon of chain migration and the continuing propensity of transnational ties that existed within early Chinatown.

-Following the 1906 San Francisco earthquake, Chinese Americans arrived in Chicago in droves and were vehemently supported by the city's Chinese residents, largely due to the preexisting clan associations who sought to take care of their kinsmen.
+Following the 1906 San Francisco earthquake, Chinese Americans arrived in Chicago in droves and were vehemently supported by the city's Chinese residents, largely due to the preexisting clan associations that sought to take care of their kinsmen.
 The importance of clan ties for finding success in Chinatown continued for decades, with many clans financing businesses through fellow members of their family association or strictly hiring kinsmen to work in their businesses.
 The Chinese population more than doubled from 1890 to 1900, with many of these new migrants residing in the original Chinatown.
 In terms of ties to mainland China, the large majority of the early Chinese people in Chicago were from Taishan, such as influential merchants Chin Foin and Moy Dong Chow.

-Old Chinatown, like other highly-populated Chinatowns in cities across the country, was a major site of the Tong Wars, and there were several high profile incidents related to these wars throughout early Chinatown's history.
+Old Chinatown, like other highly populated Chinatowns in cities across the country, was a major site of the Tong Wars, and there were several high-profile incidents related to these wars throughout early Chinatown's history.
 In 1909, a large shootout broke out between different Tongs, leading to mass arrests.
 Later, in 1911 Lee Yip Wing and Moy Dong Tong were shot for failing to comply with demands by the Hip Sing Tong.
 The Tong Wars would continue for the next several decades, with Chicago and Chinatown constantly preparing for another outbreak of violence.
 For example, in 1930 extra police details were sent to Chinatown after a truce was called off between the warring parties.